proximax-storage/xpx-chain-devportal-docs/README.md

 ## Documentation and Getting Started

-Get started and learn about ProximaX Sirius-Chain in this [official documentation]().
+Get started and learn about ProximaX Sirius Chain in this [official documentation]().

 ## Contributing